 Helen Leonard-Williams and Helen McLean entered the Headshave Hall of Fame after they let the scissors loose during ME Awareness Week.

-Tag Archives: MEA Fundraising
+Tag: MEA Fundraising

 A north Somerset couple have been swimming the length of the English Channel at home to help save a charity that supports their daughter.